-I’m sure at one point in time, a geek in you must have wondered why motherboard is called motherboard?
-I mean of all the fancy high tech terms that the technology industry could come with, why did they choose to go with the term “mother” for the PC’s main board.
+At one point, I’m sure the geek in you must have wondered why a motherboard is called a motherboard.
+Of all the fancy high-tech terms the technology industry could come up with, why did they choose to use the word “mother” for the PC’s main board?

-Well sometimes, the name for a certain devices comes from how the thing actually works, sort of like a description of what it does.
-For instance, “printer” is a device that prints.
+Sometimes, the name for specific devices comes from how the thing works, like describing what it does.
+For instance, a “printer” is a device that prints.
 Quite straightforward.

-Other times, the names are highly ambiguous and hold no resemblance to their function.
-“Mouse”, for instance, tells you absolutely nothing about the fact that it is a pointing device.
+Other times, the names could be more precise and consistent with their function.
+“Mouse,” for instance, tells you nothing about the fact that it is a pointing device.

-The term “motherboard” is a middle of the road term.
+The term “motherboard” is the middle of the road term.
 It is both descriptive as well as a bit ambiguous (at least to the uninitiated).
-This is a classic example of a terms that stems from people’s perception about what it is.
+This is a classic example of a time that stems from people’s perceptions.

-To understand this, first, let’s look at the development of motherboards and their evolution.
-This could give some insight into how they came to be called as so.
+First, to understand this, let’s look at motherboards’ development and evolution.
+This could give some insight into how they came to be called so.

 How Motherboards Came to Be Called Motherboards

-Up until the late 1980s, there was not such thing as a motherboard on computer.
+Until the late 1980s, there was no such thing as a motherboard on a computer.
 Instead, they used backplanes – passive printed circuit boards with no controllers.

-A backplane is nothing more than a connector that is used to join several other circuits together.
-This forms a sort of bus (cable) for the computer that allows different devices to work together.
+A backplane is a connector used to join several other circuits.
+This forms a bus (cable) for the computer, allowing different devices to work together.

 The main difference between the backplane and the motherboard is that the backplane lacked anything onboard.
 It was just a skeleton and nothing more.

-Basically, it had no active components.
-It was inherently a sort dumb bridge between the different subsystems of a computer.
+It had no active components.
+It was inherently a sort of dumb bridge between the different subsystems of a computer.

-The earlier backplane actually had copper wires sticking out, however, as thing evolved Printed Circuit Board became the standard.
+The earlier backplane had copper wires sticking out; however, Printed Circuit Board became the standard as things evolved.

-So you can image a backplane board on which everything everything including audio cards, I/O card for mouse and keyboard, RAM and processor card had to be housed separately.
+So you can imagine a backplane board on which everything, including audio cards, I/O card for the mouse and keyboard, RAM, and processor card, had to be housed separately.

-In the 1980s with the advent of personal computers, things started to move forward as PC demanded standard chips for peripherals, audio, disk drives to come already mounted on the mainboard.
+In the 1980s, with the advent of personal computers, things started to move forward as PCs demanded standard chips for peripherals, audio, and disk drives already mounted on the mainboard.
 This inclusion of controllers, or active components, gave birth to the modern motherboard.

-- Passive Backplanes: This is what we refer to when we talk about old computers.
-These were dumb bridges that only had the required circuitry and wires to house different subsystems we almost take granted on modern motherboards.
+- Passive Backplanes: We refer to this when discussing old computers.
+These were dumb bridges that only had the required circuitry and wires to house different subsystems we almost take for granted on modern motherboards.

-- Active Backplanes: The modern motherboards are of this sort.
-These backplanes have many controllers, and components along with the essential circuitry to FACILITATE the communication between them.
+- Active Backplanes: Modern motherboards are of this sort.
+These backplanes have many controllers, components, and essential circuitry to FACILITATE communication between them.

 Also Read: What Does a Motherboard Look Like?